-To archive configuration sets
+To archive a configuration set

-- 1. In the DAServer Manager, right-click on the Configuration node in the hierarchy below your DAServer. - 2.
-Select Archive Configuration Set from the shortcut menu. - 3.
-In the Archive Configuration Set configuration view, provide a Configuration Set Name and click Archive. - All current configuration values are saved to the archived set.
+- 1. In the DAServer Manager, navigate to the configuration node. - A. Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - B. Expand the DAServer. - 2.
+Click Configuration. - 3.
+Right-click and click Archive Configuration Set. - 4.
+In the dialog box, type the configuration set name, and click Archive.
+All the current configuration values are saved to the set.

-Once you have archived at least one configuration set, you can select it for use.
+After you archive at least one configuration set, you can select it for use.